EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Experiment Results

 \subsection{Ablation Study (RQ3)}

 \scheme \ comprises three core components: Element and Layout-aware Token Compression (\textbf{ELTC}), Region-aware Token Refinement (\textbf{RTR}), and Adaptive Duplicate Token Suppression (\textbf{ADTS}).
-To evaluate the contribution of each component, we conduct an ablation study using five variants of \scheme ($C_0$-$C_4$). { Y} indicates the inclusion of the corresponding component, while { X} denotes its removal.
-Configuration $C_4$ represents the complete \scheme \ with all three components enabled.
+To evaluate the contribution of each component, we conduct an ablation study using five variants of \scheme ($C_0$-$C_5$). { Y} indicates the inclusion of the corresponding component, while { X} denotes its removal.
+Configuration $C_5$ represents the complete \scheme \ with all three components enabled.
 Since RTR requires the token selection from ELTC to function properly, we replace RTR with a high-attention-score token selection strategy when ELTC is disabled to ensure fair comparison.
-Table~\ref{tab:ablation} demonstrates that each individual component contributes positively to the overall performance of \scheme.
+First, Table~\ref{tab:ablation} demonstrates that each individual component contributes positively to the overall performance of \scheme.
 The combination of all three components ($C_4$) achieves superior performance and efficiency compared to any partial configuration, highlighting the complementary nature of these components in optimizing UI code generation tasks.
+Second, $C_1$ and $C_4$ provide ablations that separately examine input compression (ELTC + RTR) and the repetition-suppression mechanism (ADTS).
+The results show: (1) Removing input compression substantially increases FLOPs, prefill time, and overall inference latency, while also degrading UI2Code performance.
+Redundant visual tokens distract the model from key UI elements, reducing accuracy, and the inflated number of image tokens further increases computational cost (FLOPs), leading to slower prefill and inference.
+(2) Removing ADTS decreases the performance and increases inference time, because duplicate contents affect the webpages' appearance and endless repetition severely hinders UI2Code's end-to-end inference time latency.
+In summary, input compression and repetition suppression work in tandem: compression streamlines visual inputs, while ADTS ensures clean, non-repetitive outputs.
+Removing either component degrades both efficiency and accuracy, showing that the two mechanisms are complementary.